James Yap: First MVP award (2005–06)

 In the 2005–06 season, Yap received more playing time and began to show more of his abilities as a talented young guard.
 In the 2005–06 Fiesta Conference, Yap was 4th in the statistical race, behind at the end of the semifinals series, while the Giants finished 4–2 at the series conclusion.

 In the classification round of the 2006 Philippine Cup, the Chunkee Giants finished with a 12–4 record.
 In the first round of the all-Filipino Cup, Yap recorded 34 points against the Sta.
 Lucia Realtors then had a career-high 37 points to beat the Barangay Ginebra Kings.
 Near the end of the round, he played an important role in the win against the powerhouse team Talk 'N Text.
-The victory put the Purefoods team in a first-place finish in the classification phase, earning them an outright semi-finals berth for the second consecutive time.
+The victory put the Purefoods team in a first-place finish in the classification phase, earning them an outright semifinals berth for the second consecutive time.
 After the accumulation of player statistics at the end of the semis, Yap edged out teammate Kerby Raymundo and Red Bull's Enrico Villanueva for the Philippine Basketball Association Most Valuable Player award by recording averages of 17.60 ppg, 4.35 rpg, 1.18 apg and 1.19 steals per game (spg) in 36.4 mpg.
 This made him, at 24 years of age, the fifth youngest player, and second sophomore to have won the individual award.
 He was the statistical leader and garnered more than 7000 combined votes from players, the 4-man committee, and the media, almost 5000 votes ahead of the rest of the candidates.
 Yap was the first Purefoods player since Alvin Patrimonio to win the MVP award.
 He was also named to the Mythical First Team alongside teammates Raymundo and Roger Yap, and on-court rivals Enrico Villanueva and Lordy Tugade.